Unitarian Universalists of Mt Airy

 Important Announcements

-Each month the Justice Council chooses an organization to support using the following guidelines: "...organizations led by and primarily serving Black, Indigenous and Other People of Color (BIPOC) in our surrounding community as well as periodic, special Justice- related appeals or projects from UUA associated organizations such as Side With Love, UU Service Committee, UU the Vote, and UU Ministry for the Earth."
+Each month the Justice Council chooses an organization to support using the following guidelines: "...organizations led by and primarily serving Black, Indigenous and Other People of Color (BIPOC) in our surrounding community as well as periodic, special Justice-related appeals or projects from UUA associated organizations such as Side With Love, UU Service Committee, UU the Vote, and UU Ministry for the Earth."

-Do you know of a nonprofit organization in our community that is doing good work and and could use some support?
-If so, please contact Rita F.
+Do you know of a nonprofit organization in our community that is doing good work

 The Justice Council has established the following Guidelines for the recommendation and selection of an organization that will receive our monthly Change for Change Offering.